Aruba vs. Bonaire: Which Caribbean Island Is Right for You?

 • Barceló Aruba: Barceló Aruba is ideal for families.
 You and your children will love this all-inclusive resort’s spacious rooms, daily activities program and Kids’ Club.

-• JOIA Aruba by Iberostar (opening late 2024): This will be a wonderful resort for balancing relaxation time with activity time.
+• JOIA Aruba by Iberostar: This is a wonderful resort for balancing relaxation time with activity time.
 Its less than 10km away from the capital city of Oranjestad, the bustling Palm Beach area and the Tierra del Sol golf course.

 • The Ritz-Carlton, Aruba: Perched on the edge of the Caribbean Sea, this 5-star property features 375 luxury rooms and suites, two swimming pools, five dining options, a 15,000-square-foot spa and a dazzling casino.